The Puppet Show-man & Peter and the Wolf

 $15 general admission

 Cedar City Junior Ballet was founded in 2003 and is the city’s only classical ballet company designed to involve community talent of all ages.
-Past full-length productions include The Sleeping Beauty, A Midsummer Night’s Dream, Coppelia, and Cinderella.
+Past full-length productions include “The Secret Garden,” “The Sleeping Beauty,” “A Midsummer Night’s Dream,” “Coppelia,” “Cinderella” and “Les Patineurs.”
 It is funded, in part, by Cedar City RAP tax and generous donations from individuals and local businesses.